 - Questions regarding publications that cannot be resolved by the student, the advisor and the graduate committee shall be referred to the Department Head and when necessary, to the Dean of the Graduate School for resolution.

-- The Application to Graduate, GS Form 25, and a Diploma Name Form, GS Form 25B are due in the Graduate School office no later than the end of the second week of the graduation term for fall and spring semesters or no later than the end of the first week of the eight week summer term.
+- The Application to Graduate, GS Form 25, is due in the Graduate School office no later than the end of the second week of the graduation term for fall and spring semesters or no later than the end of the first week of the eight week summer term.
 Students must be enrolled in classes or registered for continuous registration (CR) during the semester in which they wish to graduate.
 Please refer to the departmental graduate program requirements.

 - Failure to meet all requirements during the term requested on GS Form 25 will necessitate a new GS Form 25B.

-- Diplomas will be mailed approximately four to six weeks after the end of the graduation term to the address on the GS Form 25B.
+- Diplomas will be mailed approximately four to six weeks after the end of the graduation term to the student’s address as it is listed in ARIES.

 - A stipend is not paid to a student unless an advisor has funds available to do so.
 If a stipend is paid, its duration and withdrawal is at the discretion of the advisor and is equal to the current graduate school minimum.